cferdinandi/gumshoe/README.md

 Add the `[data-gumshoe]` attribute to the navigation list that Gumshoe should watch.

-If you're using a fixed header, add the `[data-gumshoe-header]` attribute and Gumshoe will automatically offset it's calculations based on the header's height and distance from the top of the page.
+If you're using a fixed header, add the `[data-gumshoe-header]` attribute and Gumshoe will automatically offset its calculations based on the header's height and distance from the top of the page.
 If you have multiple fixed headers, add `[data-gumshoe-header]` to the last one in the markup.

 ### 3. Initialize Gumshoe.